 In a paper published in Science, Associate Professor Peter Armitage and a team of six scientists from Johns Hopkins University and Rutgers University experiment with material that straddles the world of classic physics and a hidden quantum realm.

-Whenever possible, a featured image should accompany a news post.
-News posts with a interesting featured image typically have a higher click-through rate.
-Images also help regular visitors to your site notice when new news items are posted.
+A featured image should accompany a news post.
+Users are more likely to click through, and images also help regular visitors to your site notice when new news items are posted.

 - Upload images in the Featured Image box.
 Images that are embedded directly in the text of the article will not appear on the home page.

 - Avoid reusing images, such as a faculty member’s headshot, as much as possible.